brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

     cordova create MyProjectFolder com.my.project MyProject && cd MyProjectFolder # if you are just starting cordova plugin add https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free

-**IMPORTANT:** sometimes you have to update the version for a platform before you can build, like: `cordova prepare ios`

 **CLI NOTES:**

 - You *may* have to update the platform and plugin version(s) before you can build: `cordova prepare` (or for a specific platform such as iOS: `cordova prepare ios`)